 Admissions officers prioritize 'Founders' and 'Change-makers' over 'Office-holders.'
 Document quantifiable impact—what did you build that didn't exist before?

-Does a degree from New York University Worth It?
+Is a New York University degree Worth It?

 18.56% of the students are receiving Pell Grant and 21.71 percent are receiving Federal Grants.
 So it is a better choice to go to New York University and apply for PELL or federal loan grants.